basham/swit-workshop-a11y/slides.md

 # Interactive content

 Notes:
-In our last example, we looked at a list of fruit.
+In our last example, we looked at a list of games.
 This is a simple piece of static content.
 Now, let's look at how to design for interactive content.